mattiasnordin/Regression/data/documentation/eng/test_scores.md

 **Description**: Data on Swedish elementary schools for the school year 2022/23.

 **Source**: Data on school level come from the Swedish National Agency for Education (https://www.skolverket.se/skolutveckling/statistik/sok-statistik-om-forskola-skola-och-vuxenutbildning?sok=SokC) and is complemented with municipal data from Statistics Sweden's Statistical database (https://www.statistikdatabasen.scb.se/pxweb/en/ssd/).
-Data have been processed by the R package author and neither the Swedish National Agency for Education nor Statistics Sweden bear any responsibility for the final data.
+Data have been processed and neither the Swedish National Agency for Education nor Statistics Sweden bear any responsibility for the final data.

 **Variable list**: